PEXANE2/azure-docs.tr-tr/articles/cognitive-services/text-analytics/vs-text-connected-service.md

 ## <a name="use-the-text-analytics-service-to-detect-the-language-for-a-text-sample"></a>Metin örneğinin dilini algılamak için Metin Analizi Hizmeti’ni kullanın.

-1. Startup.cs’de deyimleri kullanarak aşağıdakileri ekleyin:
+1. Startup.cs’de deyimleri kullanarak aşağıdakileri ekleyin.

    ```csharp
    using System.IO;